ludocode/onramp/core/cg/1-full/README.md

 There's a bit of tricky register permutation necessary.
 For example if the first argument is in r1, the second argument is in r2, and the third argument is in r0, these registers need to be rotated. r8 and r9 are used to break cycles.

 The quality of the resulting assembly isn't great but it works.
-We rely on optimization of the final assembly (similar to cg/0) to clean up the results.
-For example, register renaming is used to move the computation of function arguments directly into registers r0-r3.
+We may need to rely on optimization of the final assembly (similar to cg/0) to clean up the results.
+For example, register renaming could move the computation of function arguments directly into registers r0-r3.
+This is not yet implemented.

 (An eventual optimization pass will tentatively assign temporaries to the registers they need to occupy in call instructions to reduce register moves.
-This is not yet implemented.)
+This is not yet implemented either.)